 With the upcoming expansion to Star Wars: The Old Republic comes a huge set of changes to how gearing in SWTOR works.
 Which means I’ll have to update my blog post on the subject!
 But until then I wanted to go through the live stream and examine the new slogan of Play Your Way.
 As someone who has written about some of the difficulties SWTOR have inadvertently given me due to my chronic illness, accessibility matters.
-Spoils of War is the name they’ve given the gearing updates when Onslaught launches in September 2019.
+Spoils of War is the name they’ve given the gearing updates from Onslaught‘s launch.
 So let’s go through the notes, because the stream gave me great hopes that accessibility will be improved for me.

 Skip to Section

 - Galactic Renown

 - Watch the Spoils of War Live Stream